 The power of any Synology NAS server has always been in the apps (or packages).
 And this is where things get complicated.

 Sure, there is a long list of apps immediately supported in DSM 7.0.
-In fact, if you use only Synology apps, chances are you won’t run into any major problems.
+In fact, if you use only Synology apps, chances are you won’t run into any significant problems.

 However, many third-party apps might take time to get (fully) supported.
-Some are dropped completely.
+Some are entirely dropped.
 For example, the popular Plex server, a well-established app within DSM 6, is now in the beta section of DSM 7.

-Considering its popularity, my take is Plex won’t take long to get fully supported.
+Considering Plex’s popularity, my take is DSM 7 will fully support it soon.
 But less well-known apps — including those I’m not aware of — might not be that lucky.
 And again, some sure are no longer supported at all.

 Third-party apps and DSM 7 compatibility